-In my opinion, the solution is not in “bylaw” officers sneaking up from the bushes and ticketing people for having fun and enjoying good life with their dogs.
+In my opinion, the solution is not in “bylaw” officers sneaking up from the bushes and ticketing people for having fun and enjoying a good life with their dogs.
 It reminds me of the fairytale of my childhood about a kingdom where people were punished for singing.

 I understand that not everyone has a good connection with dogs and some people are afraid of them.
 However, because of the undeniable benefit of dogs on our health and in our society, we, dog lovers can’t tolerate the current situation where dogs owners are discriminated and treated as a second-class citizens and the anti-dog bylaws are getting out of control.

 Here are a few ideas to open a discussion about how to solve the current situation

-- Every dog owner in Vancouver should register their dog without an exception which will be helpful to establish the most accurate dog count.
+- Every dog owner in Vancouver should register their dog without exception which will be helpful to establish the most accurate dog count.